gwynp/jayssummary/README.md

-A python script that pulls schedule information from the Seatgeek.com API for all the Jays teams.
+A python script that pulls schedule and results information from MLB for all the Jays teams and outputs a summary html page.

 http://jayssummary.com